Small Parcel, Big Impact.

 We are excited to present a true community conservation project in the Harugari/Pratt Street area of Cleghorn in Fitchburg, MA.

-North County Land Trust has an opportunity to acquire a 1.5 acre undeveloped building lot, that was left over from the Quarry Lane development (listed as 5 Quarry Lane) to be preserved as conservation land.
+North County Land Trust has an opportunity to acquired a 1.5 acre undeveloped building lot, that was left over from the Quarry Lane development (listed as 5 Quarry Lane) to be preserved as conservation land.

 Join others as we connect community through conservation.